razoumov/publish/eccc.md

 Python lists are very general and flexible, which is great for high-level programming, but it comes at a cost.
-The Python interpreter can't make any assumptions about what will come next in a list, so it treats everything as a generic object with its own type.
+The Python interpreter can't make any assumptions about what will come next in a list, so it treats everything as a generic object with its own type and size.
 As lists get longer, eventually performance takes a hit.

-Python does not have any mechanism for a uniform/homogeneous list, where -- to jump to element #1000 -- you just take the memory address of the very first element and then increment it by (element size in bytes)*999. **Numpy** library fills this gap by adding the concept of homogenous collections to python -- `numpy.ndarray`s -- which are multidimensional, homogeneous arrays of fixed-size items (most commonly numbers).
+Python does not have any mechanism for a uniform/homogeneous list, where -- to jump to element #1000 -- you just take the memory address of the very first element and then increment it by (element size in bytes) x 999. **Numpy** library fills this gap by adding the concept of homogenous collections to python -- `numpy.ndarray`s -- which are multidimensional, homogeneous arrays of fixed-size items (most commonly numbers).

 1. This brings large performance benefits!
   - no reading of extra bits (type, size, reference count)